Edinburgh Fringe: Muddy’s must-sees

 Rebecca Vaughan has received rave reviews for her previous one-woman shows in which she’s played, among others, Jane Eyre and Elizabeth I. This year she’s Virginia Woolf’s Mrs Dalloway.
 She’s a superb actor, dipping over an hour an a half into multiple other personas besides the titular character, including the shell-shocked Septimus Smith.
 It’s a sensitive adaptation by Dyad Productions of the post WWI novella, with a simple set and effective use of sound and lighting.
 P.333 in the brochure.

 A confident, very likeable comedian, Josie Long has been around a while but this is her first new show in five years.
 It’s a tale of new motherhood that in the wrong hands could be a self-indulgent yawn-fest, as she’s well aware (“I believe I may be the only woman this has ever happened to…”) but she does a cracking set which veers through trying to urgently get an expensive chicken cooked while in labour to her concerns about climate change.
-A hugely enjoyable hour.
-P. 129
+I saw it at Edinburgh Fringe last year and it was a hugely enjoyable show.

 You may know that the filming of Jaws was beset with problems as the mechanical shark (nicknamed Bruce) repeatedly broke down.
 What you won’t have known until now is how the bored lead actors – Robert Shaw, Roy Scheider and Richard Dreyfuss, trapped on the boat during these delays, filled their time with bickering, hard drinking and games.
 This new play is based on Shaw’s diaries and he is actually played by his son.
 It’s a wonderful comic clash of characters and egos, all the more pleasing because the stars appear to have behaved in similar ways to their respective characters in the movie.
 P. 391